Electrical Engineering: The UDC Edge

 Student Organizations and Activities in the UDC Electrical Engineering Program

-The STEM Center for Research and Development is a valuable resource for electrical engineering students, offering enrichment activities designed to boost academic competency, provide research opportunities, and increase student retention and graduation rates.
+The STEM Center for Research and Development is a valuable resource for electrical engineering students, offering courses and enrichment activities designed to boost academic and professional competency, provide research opportunities, and increase student retention and graduation rates.

-Every February, the School of Engineering and Applied Sciences hosts a week of special events to inspire current and future engineers at UDC.
-Engineers Week includes lab visits, project presentations, networking opportunities and other events sponsored by student groups and affiliated organizations.
+Finally, every February (Discover Innovation Day), the School of Engineering and Applied Sciences hosts a week of special events to inspire current and future engineers at UDC.
+Discover Innovation Day includes lab visits, project presentations, networking opportunities and other events sponsored by School of Engineering and Applied Sciences .

 Faculty Spotlight: UDC Electrical Engineering Program